soarlab/lgbtq-problem-set/README.md

 * How many possible results are there?
 * Out of all the possible results, how many have exactly two I’s?
 * Out of all the possible results, how many have at least one I, one F, and two M’s?

+#### Problem 9
+A group of students is surveyed about race and gender identity for research purposes.
+The survey lists 6 categories for race and 4 categories for gender.
+Determine how many different survey results are possible, given each of the following constraints:
+* Students are allowed to check exactly 1 box under race and 1 box under gender.
+* Students are allowed to check 1 or 2 boxes under race and 1 or 2 under gender.
+* Students are allowed to check as many boxes as they wish (including 0).

 #### !!
 Problem 12
 !! *This problem setup lacks substance and would likely be perceived as on-the-nose by students.*